langchain-ai/langgraph/docs/docs/concepts/langgraph_studio.md

 ## Types

-### Desktop app

-LangGraph Studio is available as a [desktop app](https://studio.langchain.com/) for MacOS users.

-While in Beta, LangGraph Studio is available for free to all [LangSmith](https://smith.langchain.com/) users on any plan tier.

-### Cloud studio

-If you have deployed your LangGraph application on LangGraph Platform (Cloud), you can access the studio as part of that

 ### Web UI

 You can [run a local in-memory development server](../../tutorials/langgraph-platform/local-server/) that can be used to connect a local LangGraph app with a web version of the studio.